Salman Rushdie knighthood controversy: Malaysian PAS Party reaction

 On Thursday, 21 June 2007, thirty members of the hard-line Islamic PAS opposition party led a protest to the British High Commission calling for the honour to be revoked.
-The protestors chanted "Destroy Salman Rushdie, Destroy Britain!" and "Go to hell, Britain!; Go to hell, Rushdie!"
+The protesters chanted "Destroy Salman Rushdie, Destroy Britain!" and "Go to hell, Britain!; Go to hell, Rushdie!"
 The PAS' treasurer, Hatta Ramli, said making Rushdie a knight "has tainted the whole knighthood, the whole hall of fame of the British system.
 The British government must be responsible because it has created a sudden feeling of anger not just on Salman Rushdie but on the British government.
 They have to bear the consequences."
 After the "rare half-hour demonstration" the PAS members delivered a one-page memorandum to the British envoy written by PAS president Abdul Hadi Awang.
 It read, "In the name of peace and mutual respect, we demand the award be withdrawn, and the British government distance itself from a provocateur like Salman Rushdie."

 On 29 June 2007, following Friday prayers, the Muslim fundamentalist PAS Party again led a march of around 300 activists outside the British High Commission and the United States embassy in Kuala Lumpur.
 They denounced both the knighthood and US policy in the Middle East.
 They were monitored by riot police equipped with trucks carrying water cannons but the event did not descend into violence.
 The "Protesters spent 15 minutes outside the building, chanting slogans and waving posters that read 'Unite for Islam', 'Death penalty for Salman' and 'Salman Rushdie Get Lost From This World.'"
 One placard had a caricature of Rushdie with horns growing out of his head.
 At the 20 minute rally outside the US embassy, they shouted "Down with Bush!" and "Crush America!"
 The PAS spokesman at the demonstration said America was "trying to dominate Muslim countries" and was interfering "all over the world."